1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3.5 Fried & Fast Foods

-Fried foods are tasty but full of fats that slow down digestion.
+Fried foods taste good but they are loaded with fats that can slow down the digestion.

 Why it slows you down: